Mason Kinsey: Tennessee Titans (second stint)

 Kinsey was signed to a reserve/futures contract with the Titans on January 21, 2021.
 He was cut at the end of the preseason again on August 31, 2021, but was resigned to the team's practice squad the following day.
 Kinsey was elevated to the Titans' active roster on October 24, 2021.
 After the Titans were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.

 On August 30, 2022, Kinsey was waived by the Titans and signed to the practice squad the next day.
 Kinsey was elevated to the active roster on October 21, 2022.
 He signed a reserve/future contract on January 10, 2023.
 Kinsey played two games during the 2022 season.

 On August 29, 2023, Kinsey was waived by the Titans and re-signed to the practice squad.
 He was promoted to the active roster on September 22.
 He was waived on October 2, and re-signed to the practice squad.
 He was promoted back to the active roster on December 16.
 Kinsey played six games during the 2023 season, making 11 punt returns.

 Kinsey was waived by the Titans on August 27, 2024, and re-signed to the practice squad.
 He was promoted to the active roster on October 26.
 He was waived on October 29, and re-signed to the practice squad two days later.
 He was promoted to the active roster on December 7.
 He appeared in six games during the 2024 season, making two receptions for 17 yards along with six punt returns.

 On August 26, 2025, Kinsey was waived by the Titans as part of final roster cuts and re-signed to the practice squad the next day.
 On October 24, Kinsey was signed to the active roster.

+On August 30, 2026, Kinsey was waived as part of final roster cuts before the start of the 2026 season.